scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

     Kurtosis:         2.486    Condition No.:       100
     ====================================================

-The summary output includes many advanced statistics which we don't have space to fully discuss here; these numbers give the trained practitioner insight into the quality of the fit and are very useful for evaluating the fit, especially for more complicated models; see [Wasserman2004]_ and the statsmodels documentation for more details.
+The summary output includes many advanced statistics which we don't have space to fully discuss here; for a trained practitioner these diagnostics are very useful for evaluating and comparing fits, especially for more complicated models; see [Wasserman2004]_ and the statsmodels project documentation for more details.

 Bayesian Solution: Overview